 We lost 16 soldiers in that morning in a completely hopeless and uneven fight.

 A new film has been made to honour the fallen soldiers from that date.
 See the link here to see it if you would: 9 April.

 Slowly mostly young people from about nineteen to thirty years old found ways to organize themselves in resistance groups and a cooperation was created between them and the British SOE (Special Operation Executive) a secret service under Winston Churchill.
 Older people participated too of course.

 All over Denmark, you will be able to see the graves of many RAF pilots and airmen on the Church yards.
-Everything is kept beautifully till this day.
+Everything is kept beautifully until this day.
 (There are an App “Airmen.DK” where all the war graves can be found.)
 300 air planes crashed over Denmark and we have about 1200 graves.

 Boat with Jews after they have arrived in Sweden with only one broken ore.
 (Photo from an official page for education The Danish National, Museum)